Paypal Bingo Sites

 Paypal is arguably the most popular alternative payment method at UK bingo sites and certainly the most widely accepted e-wallet.
 To be able to deposit with Paypal, you’ll need to use the same email address to register for the bingo site as you did for the Paypal account.
 Some bingo sites now exclude deposits made with Paypal from bonus offers, so it is important to check the terms and conditions before signing up if you want to be able to take advantage of player promotions.

-The most commonly accepted prepaid voucher payment system at online bingo sites used to be Ukash, but quite some time ago it was taken over and replaced by Paysafecard.
-Although its name makes it sound like a prepaid debit card (and it physically looks like one) Paysafecard is actually a voucher payment system (so more along the lines of an iTunes card or store gift card than a debit card).
-Buy a Paysafecard PIN at an outlet or online in fixed denominations.
+The most commonly accepted prepaid voucher payment system at online bingo sites used to be Ukash, but a few years ago it was taken over and replaced by paysafecard.
+Although its name makes it sound like a prepaid debit card, paysafecard is actually a voucher payment system (so more along the lines of an iTunes card or store gift card than a debit card).
+Buy a paysafecard voucher code at an outlet or online in fixed denominations.

 Credit card is a deposit method that you definitely WON’T be able to use at any UK bingo site (even though you may have done so in the past).
-Indeed, credit cards can’t be used for any gambling transactions, either directly or via a payment services provider, and this has been the case since the Gambling Commission ban on credit cards took effect on 14th April 2020.
+Indeed, credit cards can’t be used for any gambling transactions in the UK, either directly or via a payment services provider, and this has been the case since the Gambling Commission ban on credit cards took effect back in April 2020.
 The ban covers offline as well as online transactions, and it is no longer permissible to use a credit card even for something as apparently innocuous as buying a raffle ticket for charity!
 The ONLY exception allowed is when you buy a lottery ticket along with a load of groceries.